CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 	ThingSpeak: returned code from server is 218
 	--> cloud end

-loraWAN.py set the packet type and the data length to the appropriate value for post_processing_gw.py. post_processing_gw.py uses exactely the same cloud configuration than a normal gateway would have.
+If you use this feature where post_processing_gw.py takes its input from loraWAN.py, **you have to pass at least 2 arguments**: the base64-encoded string and the packet info string. loraWAN.py set the packet type and the data length to the appropriate value for post_processing_gw.py. post_processing_gw.py uses exactely the same cloud configuration than a normal gateway would have.
 Note the 2 '?' in front of the plain data.
 These are normally the data prefix \xFF\xFE inserted by the lora_gateway program and emulated by loraWAN.py.
 The '?' in front of the other lines indicate to post_processing_gw.py that these lines should be ignored.

 List of new files
 =================